-A yellow reflex can be a sign of Coats' disease, when blood vessels inside the eye that provide blood and oxygen to the retina become twisted and leaky, creating a blockage in the retina that can cause vision loss or retinal detachment.
+A yellow reflex can be a sign of Coats' disease.
+This is when blood vessels inside the eye that provide blood and oxygen to the retina become twisted and leaky.
+These leaky vessels create a blockage in the retina that can cause vision loss or retinal detachment.
 It occurs mostly in boys under age 10, and usually affects only one eye.
 Treatment can include laser surgery, cryotherapy or, in later stages of the disease, more invasive surgery.

-Coats' disease can be difficult to distinguish from a retinoblastoma through photographs because the white and yellow reflexes look similar, Dr. Edmond said.
+Coats' disease can be difficult to distinguish from a retinoblastoma through photographs.
+This is because the white and yellow reflexes look similar, Dr. Edmond said.

 Pediatricians should check for red reflex at every wellness visit using an ophthalmoscope.
-But it's important to know that even the most serious eye conditions don't typically cause children pain or visual impairment in early stages.
+Even the most serious eye conditions don't typically cause children pain or visual impairment in early stages.
 In most cases, one of the child's eyes is working normally, so complaints are rare — even when something is wrong.